network-dev/Godot-Planar-Reflection-Plugin/README.md

 2. Add a material to the material override property.
 Preferably a `SpatialMaterial`.
 3. Adjust the default geometry as needed (set its size; **not its scale**) and keep the orientation towards Z.

+When using a ShaderMaterial, add the contents of base_reflection.gdshader manually to the shader.
 At first you won't see a reflection, but that's because the default material has a high roughness parameter.

 ![Default material](pictures/Default_Material.png)